Stroke (Cerebrovascular Accident)

 Neurological Assessment Tools:

-• NIHSS (NIH Stroke Scale): Standardized severity rating; higher score = more dysfunction; used to guide treatment decisions
+• NIHSS (NIH Stroke Scale): Standardized severity rating (0 to 42); higher score = more dysfunction and poorer expected outcome

 • Glasgow Coma Scale (GCS): Level of consciousness assessment